amaximus/fkf-garbage-collection/README.md

 The sensor will also report in an attribute the status of the latest data fetch.

 The FKF Garbage Collection sensors can also be added to appear in HASS calendar.
-Calendar entries will be prefixed with the friendly name of the sensor to support and distinguish multiple such sensors.
-Translation is also available through the calendar_lang option; so far only Hungarian and English are supported.
+Calendar entries will be prefixed with the friendly name of the sensor to support and distinguish schedule for multiple such sensors.
+Translation of the calendar entries is also available through the calendar_lang option; so far only Hungarian and English are supported.
+Language tags should follow [IANA subtag registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).

 #### Installation
 The easiest way to install it is through [HACS (Home Assistant Community Store)](https://custom-components.github.io/hacs/),